 Get in touch

-We're searching for talented software engineers and researchers who enjoy diving deep into new domains, being mostly self-directed, and love solving challenging technical problems.
-If you find yourself intrigued by complex systems, then you'll likely also enjoy working at Debuild.
+We're searching for talented software engineers and researchers who enjoy diving deep into new domains, being mostly self-directed, and love crafting elegant solutions for challenging technical problems.
+If that sounds appealing to you, then you'll likely also enjoy working with us at Debuild.

 To get in touch, send an email to email@example.com with pointers to things you've shipped in the past to help us get a better idea of the type of work you do.